matr1x-86/reactive-lymphocyte-identification/README.md

 ```
 ## Train
 ### 1. Prepare training data
-The download link for our dataset is [here](https://pan.baidu.com/s/1-raJiW7a3Es0MFk-5VMKqQ?pwd=wf5f).
+The dataset can be obtained by contacting me.
 ```
 PBC
 ├── train